Writing As Spaces

-Papers, presentations, reports, workshops and pre-formed panels are invited on, but not limited to any of the following focus areas;
+Papers, presentations, reports and workshops are invited on, but not limited to any of the following focus areas:

-- What are the personal and interpersonal relationship between creativity and writing?
+- What are the personal and interpersonal relationships between creativity and writing?

 - How is effective and creative writing developed and nurtured?

-- How do various disciplines understand the pragmatic elements of writing and the thought processes that underpin writing?
+- How do various disciplines understand the pragmatic elements of writing and the thought processes and concepts of space that underpin writing?

 - How can creative writing be fostered in a world dominated by measurement, outcomes and benchmarks?